-INSIDE : I have picked my word of the year, now what?
-Eight ways to incorporate your “word of the year” into your life with practical and attainable ideas.
+INSIDE : After you pick a word of the year, what do you do?
+Check out 8 ways to incorporate your “word” into your everyday life with practical and attainable ideas.

 This post has been updated from it’s original January 2019 publish date.

 I love “words of the year”… it feels like I’m giving my year a direction, but without having hard set rules.
 Or even having a guiding light directing the bigger picture of the year.
 However, picking a word and knowing what to do with it can feel intimidating sometimes

 In past years, I have set aside time early in the year to reflect on goal making and even starting to teach that concept to my children.
 We just cut up magazines and made little vision boards for each of us.
 I love having images, colors and even words that help give you thoughts for the upcoming year.

 However, having just a word of the year feels more loose and forgiving.
 That’s my plan for this year – loose and forgiving!

 Can I have a phrase of the year?

 Sometimes it is difficult to narrow down to just one single word for the year, so doing a phrase completely works as well.